65 years of our campaign

-Last year, the movement and campaign for a retrial regarding the "Fukuoka Incident" have reached the crucial 60-year milestone since their inception.
-Since our father Tairyū died in 2000, thanks to the stimulus and encouragement of Sister Helen, every year we have been organizing events throughout Japan and we have been fiercely asking for a retrial throughout Japan so that the new process will begin.
-However, it has not yet been possible to prove the innocence of Mr. Nishi and the other men.
-More than 70 years have passed since the "Fukuoka Incident" occurred and with the passage of time, unfortunately, the incident is actually heading towards oblivion.
+This year, 2026, our campaigns for a retrial regarding the "Fukuoka Incident" have reached the crucial 65-year milestone since their inception.
+Since our father Tairyū died in 2000, thanks to the stimulus and encouragement of Sister Helen, every year we have been organizing events throughout Japan and we have been fiercely asking for a retrial so that the new process will begin.
+However, it has not yet been possible to prove the innocence of Mr. Nishi.
+Nearly 80 years have passed since the "Fukuoka Incident" occurred and with the passage of time, unfortunately, the incident is actually heading towards oblivion.

 The problem of criminal justice

-But with most Japanese Diet members disinterested in these legislative amendments which do not bring votes and with limitations on various activities due to the coronavirus pandemic, it is likely that the implementation with supporters from abroad of the revision of the law for a new process will be postponed for the time being until sometime in the future.
+But most Japanese Diet members are disinterested in these legislative amendments which do not bring votes.
+So, the reality is that the implementation of the revision of the law for a new process is not progressing very well.

 Japanese society does not reflect on the past

-While taking into account all the circumstances, we cannot hide our horror at the fact that many people consider "the Fukuoka Incident" as an heirloom of the past: such that not only parliamentarians, but also scholars, lawyers and even supporters of the review of trials for false accusations, no longer show any interest in our campaign.
-Nowadays, it should be taken for granted that the first step that people should take is to save those who suffer from false accusations.
-We will always be willing, in some way, to offer our support to those who suffer from false accusations, as in the case of the Fukuoka Incident.
+While taking into account all the circumstances, we cannot hide our horror at the fact that many people consider "the Fukuoka Incident" as an heirloom of the past: such that not only parliamentarians, but also scholars, lawyers and even supporters of the review of trials for wrongful convictions, no longer show any interest in our campaign.
+Nowadays, it should be taken for granted that the first step that people should take is to save those who suffer from wrongful convictions.
+We will always be willing, in some way, to offer our support to those who suffer from wrongful convictions, as in the case of the Fukuoka Incident.

 However, it is also a fact that some cases like the Fukuoka Incident, when Mr. Nishi and Mr. Ishii died and all the people involved in the incident disappeared, are cases where everything about them could be forgotten by society very easily.

-"Those who close their eyes to the past are blind to the present," said Richard von Weizsäcker, the sixth president of the Federal Republic of Germany.
-Even in Japan, in the past, there have been cases of false accusations where the convicted were later proven innocence, and there have been detainees sentenced to death on false charges and who escaped the gallows.
+"Those who close their eyes to the past are blind to the present," said Richard Von Weizsäcker, the sixth president of the Federal Republic of Germany.
+Even in Japan, in the past, there have been cases of wrongful convictions where the convicted were later proven innocence, and there have been detainees sentenced to death on false charges and who escaped the gallows.
 However, the Japanese judiciary did not apologize or reflect on those mistakes and ended up treating them as problems related to particular cases.
 In essence, the processes in Japan are in a position where "it is not possible to make mistakes".
 The system of the death penalty continues to remain in force.
 However, abandoning the cases to themselves, without the possibility of admitting any mistakes and without any verification of the facts, could cause tragic cases like that of Mr. Nishi.
-The criminal justice system of this country has continued to structurally produce false accusations, almost without any change, since the end of WW2, and it is difficult to prove one's innocence from false accusations as long as the law for the opening of retrials is defective and inadequate.
+The criminal justice system of this country has continued to structurally produce wrongful convictions, almost without any change, since the end of WW2, and it is difficult to prove one's innocence from wrongful convictions as long as the law for the opening of retrials is defective and inadequate.

-Due to the tragedy of the Covid 19 pandemic, we find ourselves in a situation where we cannot organize, as usual, the national campaign for the process for the opening of a retrial.
-Therefore, considering this event as an opportunity, as a precious moment in time, to reflect on past history, we are committed to tidying up the huge amount of material produced during the last 74 years since the Fukuoka Incident and the 60 years of the life of the campaign and our movement.
-In this circumstance, we realize once again that it is important to leave to posterity the history of the Fukuoka Incident and the movement to have a new process for opening retrials, so we are planning the construction of a museum to share the information we have with everyone.
+Due to the tragedy of the Covid 19 pandemic, we found ourselves in a situation where we could not organize, as usual, the national campaign for the process for the opening of a retrial.
+Therefore, considering this event as an opportunity, as a precious moment in time, to reflect on past history, we were committed to tidying up the huge amount of material produced during the last 79 years since the Fukuoka Incident and the 65 years of the life of the campaign.
+In this circumstance, we realize once again that it is important to leave to posterity the history of the Fukuoka Incident and the campaign to have a new process for opening retrials, so we are planning the construction of a museum to share the information we have with everyone.

 Above all, there are many documents that we are seeing for the first time and, during the review of the existing material, we are able to make new discoveries.
 We would therefore like to continue to carefully examine and verify the documentation of the past, hoping that new facts, such as those we have discovered, will pave the way for having a new process for opening a retrial.